kallewesterling/seshat/docs/source/getting-started/setup/cloud/pulumi.rst

 .. important::

    In the provided set up in the ``/pulumi`` directory, we have already set up the Pulumi stack for you.

-    In the included set up, we chose the stack name `seshat`.
+   In the included set up, we:

+   - Chose a sensible project name: `seshat-dev`
+   - Chose the stack name `seshat`
+   - Chose ``UKSouth`` location
+   - Made custom edits to the config files for the Seshat app

-To set up the Pulumi stack, run the following command:
+To set up this Pulumi stack, run the following command:

 .. code-block:: bash